goblimey/rplidar_sdk_go/README.md

     $ go get github.com/goblimey/rplidar_sdk_go/simple_grabber_go

-THIS WILL THROW AN ERROR because it needs a copy of the library in the right place before it can build the wrapper, but it downloads the Go project.
+THIS WILL THROW AN ERROR because it needs a copy of the library in the right place before it can build the wrapper.

 In your Go projects directory you now have github.com/goblimey/rplidar_sdk_go and within that a directory lib.